SainsburyWellcomeCentre/autofinder/README.md

 * **Deferred Samples** are those that we will worry about once everything above worked. e.g. this includes BS data with large numbers of duplicate tiles.
 Hopefully this can be fixed by Vidrio.

+# Installation
+* Add the `code` directory to the MATLAB path.
+* You don't need to add with sub-directories.
+* You don't need to add the `tests` directory to the MATLAB path.
+* Toolboxes: Image Processing (maybe others such as Stats)

 # Generating pStack files
 The command `boundingBoxesFromLastSection.test.runOnStackStruct(pStack)` calculates bounding boxes for a whole image stack.